Heat of the Night (Paulina Rubio song)

 "Heat of the Night" is a song by Mexican pop artist Paulina Rubio from her album, Brava!.
 The song was written by RedOne, Junior, Hajil, Joker, Sky and produced by RedOne.
 It was expected to be the 2nd single off the album, however, Paulina released "Me voy" instead.
 The song was originally produced for Jennifer Lopez and set to be on her 7th studio album Love?.
-Joey Guerra from the Houston Chronicle name it a "hymn of the summer", while Mike Wass from Idolator considering it as a "sultry dance anthem."

 This song can also be found on the singer's most recent EPs, Brava!
 Reload and Bravísima!

+Reception

+Joey Guerra from the Houston Chronicle name it a "hymn of the summer", while Mike Wass from Idolator considering it as a "sultry dance anthem."
+Terra called it a "fresh" song that serves as "an incitement to the dance floor."

 Chart performance

-Although the song wasn't released as a single, it managed to debut at No.46 on Billboard's Dance/Club Play Songs and peaked at No.16.
+Although the song wasn't released as a single, it reached the Billboard Dance/Club Play Songs chart, peaking at No. 16.

 Live performances

 Paulina performed the song on a TV show in Spain.